front cover of Classical Spies

 An insightful biography of an unassuming literary scholar—and spy—who transformed postwar American culture.

 Although his impact on twentieth-century American cultural life was profound, few people know the story of Norman Holmes Pearson.
-His life embodies the Cold War alliances among US artists, scholars, and the national-security state that coalesced after World War II.
+Pearson’s life embodied the Cold War alliances among US artists, scholars, and the national-security state that coalesced after World War II.
 As a Yale professor and editor, he helped legitimize the study of American culture and shaped the public’s understanding of literary modernism—significantly, the work of women poets such as Hilda Doolittle and Gertrude Stein.
 At the same time, as a spy, recruiter, and cultural diplomat, he connected the academy, the State Department, and even the CIA.

 [more]